Amancio Ortega

 Amancio Ortega Gaona OMC (/es/; born 28 March 1936) is a Spanish billionaire businessman.
 He is the founder and former chairman of Inditex fashion group, best known for its chains of Zara and Bershka clothing and accessories shops.
 He is considered a pioneer in fast fashion.
-As of May 2025, Ortega had a net worth of $107 billion, making him the second-wealthiest person in Europe after Bernard Arnault and the 16th-wealthiest in the world.
-For a brief period of time in 2015, he was the richest man in the world, surpassing Bill Gates when his net worth peaked to $80 billion as Zara's parent company, Inditex's, stock peaked.
+As of 2026, Ortega had a net worth of US$147 billion, making him the second-wealthiest person in Europe after Bernard Arnault and the 10th-wealthiest in the world.
+For a brief period of time in 2015, he was the richest man in the world, surpassing Bill Gates when his net worth peaked at $80 billion as Zara's parent company, Inditex's, stock peaked.

 He is the head of the Ortega family, and the second wealthiest retailer in the world.

 Early life

 The youngest of four children, Ortega was born in Busdongo de Arbas, León, Spain, to Antonio Ortega Rodríguez and Josefa Gaona Hernández from the province of Valladolid, and spent his childhood in Tolosa, Gipuzkoa.

-He left school and moved to A Coruña at the age of 14, due to his father’s job as a railway worker.
+Ortega left school and moved to A Coruña at the age of 14, due to his father’s job as a railway worker.
 Shortly after, he found a job as a shop hand for a local shirtmaker called Gala, which still sits on the same corner in downtown A Coruña, and learned to make clothes by hand.